 ∆𝑇= 280°

 Equation 8 calculates the heat rate of losses to the surroundings at our target temperature of 300°C. This is a summation of Equations 9 and 10 which account for the main sources of heat loss.
 The resistance of our heating element, nichrome wire, increases with temperature.
-Testing by Brysonics found that electrical resistance increased by 7% when heating from 20°C-400°C.[3]
+Testing by Brysonics found that electrical resistance increased by 7% when heating from 20°C-400°C [3].